|

 1st grade - Building Blocks of Art

-Students learn more about elements of art including lines, shapes, colors, textures, and values and incorporate these into their own art through various techniques of paper dyeing, rubbings, printing, texture collage, monochromatic painting, and drawing.
+Students learn more about the elements of art including lines, shapes, colors, textures, and values and incorporate these into their own art through various techniques of paper dyeing, rubbings, printing, texture collage, monochromatic painting, and drawing.
 Students study many artists to explore these themes, with a special focus on Vincent van Gogh.

 2nd grade - ‘Scapes’, Portraits, and Still Life